 Traveling taught me to get offline

-One thing I’d noticed when I was traveling.
-Even with tight schedules I didn’t feel stressed because I could concentrate on one thing at the time and for most importantly:
+One thing I’d noticed while traveling.
+Even with tight schedules, I didn’t feel stressed because I could concentrate on one thing at a time, and most importantly:

 I often did not have access to web.

-I learned that cutting hours spent on web is the best way to reduce stress.
+I learned that cutting hours spent on the web is the best way to reduce stress.

 I had set an automated reply message on my email telling when I will be connected next time.